-Faced with a drought in 1977, Utilities created a part-time water conservation position.
-In 1989, the position expanded to a full-time position.
+Faced with a drought in 1977, the Utilities created a part-time water conservation position.
+In 1989 the position expanded to a full-time position.
 The first Water Demand Management Policy in 1992 lead to an expansion of conservation projects and increased educational and outreach efforts.
-This plan set a conservation goal of 195 gpcd by the year 2020.
+The 1992 Policy set a conservation goal of 195 GPCD by the year 2020.

-Prompted by the drought of 2002-03, Utilities made several efforts in 2003 to increase accountability and encourage the efficient use of water including fully metering every customer by implementing a conservation-oriented rate structure - a tiered rate structure - with a seasonal component, initiating several new outreach and educational programs and also developing Utilities' first Water Supply Shortage Response Plan as guidance during drought and other emergency conditions.
-The first Water Supply and Demand Management Policy was developed in 2003 and set a conservation goal of 185 gpcd by 2010.
+Prompted by the drought of 2002-03, Utilities made several efforts in 2003 to increase accountability and encourage the efficient use of water including fully metering every customer by, implementing a conservation-oriented rate structure - a tiered rate structure - with a seasonal component, initiating several new outreach and educational programs, and also developing the Utilities' first Water Supply Shortage Response Plan as guidance during drought and other emergency conditions.27 The first joint Water Supply and Demand Management Policy was developed in 2003 and set a conservation goal of 185 GPCD by 2010.

-Utilities' Water Conservation program expanded again in 2010 with the development of a formal Water Conservation Plan.
-This Plan set the current conservation goal of 140 normalized gpcd by 2020.
+The Utilities' Water Conservation program expanded again in 2010 with the development of a formal Water Conservation Plan.
+This plan set the current conservation goal of 140 GPCD by 2020.
 City Council approved the budget for additional programs and staff outlined in the plan starting with the 2010-2011 budgets.
-The Plan was approved by the Colorado Water Conservation Board in early 2010.
+The plan was approved by the Colorado Water Conservation Board in early 2010.
 Note that conservation goals are purposely set lower than the Planning Demand Level discussed in Section 1.2, which is used for supply reliability planning.